Wednesday, December 25, 2024

 Fermat's Christmas theorem

 1. On 25 Dec.
-1640, P. de Fermat (1607-1665) wrote to M. Mersenne, OM, about the two squares theorem for prime numbers, called Fermat's Christmas theorem.
+1640, P. de Fermat (1607-1665) wrote and despatched a missive to M. Mersenne, OM, about the two squares theorem for prime numbers, called Fermat's Christmas theorem.

-Only some numbers can be written as the sum of two squares.
+Only some numbers can be written as a sum of two squares.
 P. de Fermat began a line of enquiry, founded on / premised upon the prime numbers, into which ones can be so written, on 25.12.1640; this can be considered the beginning of the modern higher arithmetic.

 e. g.: